ntflix/PyLiveTranscribe/readme.md

-# LiveTranscribe
+# PyLiveTranscribe

-Demo of using whisper to transcribe audio in real time, locally.
+Demo of using [Whisper](https://github.com/openai/whisper) in Python to transcribe mic audio in real time, locally.

 Bit flawed because it chops up the audio into x-second blocks, so anything said in between blocks will probably be wrong or not transcribed at all.